 Working together to ditch highway flooding.
 There are a number of agencies working together to try and reduce the likelihood and impact of flooding on the Island.
 Who to call in the event of a flood: Flooding from main rivers and the sea: Environmental Agency Flood line: 0345 9881188 Public Drains: Southern Water: 0330 303 0368 Flooding from private drains, land drains and watercourses: Contact the landowner Highways flooding: Island Roads: 01983 822440 In an emergency (where lives are at risk): Telephone 999

-Please click on the link above for the Council’s Web page directing you to various Emergency Contacts.
-These include Fire and Rescue Services, Property Services, Emergency Management, Adults, Children and Housing Services and Enviromental Health.
+Please click on the link for the Council’s Web page directing you to various Emergency Contacts.
+These include: Fire and Rescue Services Property Services Emergency Management Adults, Children and Housing Services Environmental Health Highways

 Each year our customers help us find and fix thousands of leaks and save millions of litres of water.
 The South East is an area of ‘serious water stress’, so our leak detection team are dedicated to finding water leaks across our region, using sophisticated monitoring and acoustic systems.
 However, the support of our four and a half million customers to report leaks can make a huge difference.
-If you are aware of a leak please phone our 24-hour Leakline.
-Water and wastewater services for Kent, Sussex, Hampshire and the Isle of Wight.
+If you are aware of a leak please phone our 24-hour Leakline: 0800 820 999 (Freephone) Or 0330 303 0146 (Calls charged at local rate) We will investigate and repair any leaks on our network as soon as possible.

-Gas emergency services 0800 111 999 (This is a 24 hour emergency line).
-If you smell gas, think you have a gas leak, or are worried that fumes containing carbon monoxide are escaping from a gas appliance, please call the free Gas Emergency Services emergency line immediately on 0800 111 999.
+If you smell gas, think you have a gas leak, or are worried that fumes containing carbon monoxide are escaping from a gas appliance, please call the free Gas Emergency Services emergency line immediately.
 Also: Open all doors and windows to ventilate the property.
 Do not turn on/off any electrical switches.
 Extinguish all naked flames, do not smoke, strike matches or do anything which could cause ignition.
 If there are any electrical security entry phones/locks, please open door manually.